 While this is far out of our budget, we had to admit it really was gorgeous.
 For being a beach resort, the floors were somehow kept pristine – which had to mean constant sweeping.
 The always-smiling staff assigned to this task, seemed to ninja their way across the halls without you even noticing.
 This place was on point.

-Once our tour – which felt more like eight hours than four – came to an end, we awaited the ferry to Maui with big smiles and full hearts.
-Although the waves from a hurricane off the coast made us feel a bit green on the extremely rough 45-minute ride, that wasn’t enough to shake our happiness.
+Once our tour – which felt more like eight hours than four – came to an end, we awaited the ferry to the island of Maui with big smiles and full hearts.
+Although the waves from a hurricane off the coast made us feel a bit green on the extremely rough 45-minute boat ride to Lahaina Harbor in west Maui, that wasn’t enough to shake our happiness.

 However, we did fall asleep at about 8:30 p.m. after such an eventful day.
 And we had another one in store the next day, as we drove the famed Road to Hana in Maui.